vicky16898/Wireless-Heart-Rate-Monitor/README.md

 # Heart Rate Monitor App

-An Android application to monitor hear data wirelessly.
+An Android application to monitor the heart rate data wirelessly.